By Debra A. Sokol-McKay,

 The foods you eat that break down into glucose are called carbohydrates, which:

 When this process occurs as it should, the glucose level in your bloodstream remains within a normal range of 70 to 100 milligrams per deciliter (mg/dL).
-In type 1 and type 2 diabetes, however, this process does not occur properly, which results in a serious, lifelong metabolic disorder.
+In diabetes, however, this process does not occur properly, which results in a serious, lifelong metabolic disorder.

 Type 1 diabetes (formerly called juvenile-onset, Type I, or insulin dependent) has the following characteristics:

-• It usually occurs before age 30 and affects 5%-10% of individuals with diabetes.
+• It usually occurs before age 30 and affects about 5% of individuals with diabetes.

-• Glucose continues to rise in the bloodstream because it cannot enter the body’s cells
+• Glucose levels continue to rise in the bloodstream because it cannot enter the body’s cells.

-• The body’s immune system destroys its own insulin-producing cells in the pancreas, for reasons that are not yet clear to researchers.
+• Type 1 occurs when the body’s immune system destroys its own insulin-producing cells in the pancreas, for reasons that are not yet clear to researchers.
 Possible reasons include genetic factors, viruses, or a defect in the body’s autoimmune system.

 • Insulin shots are required to sustain life.